 In between the gonzo shark attacks, Avalanche Sharks falls back on the story cliches of the genre.
 It wheels out the cliche characters Jeff Ouimet as a variant on Crazy Ralph from Friday the 13th (1980) offering wild-eyed warnings about the menace that nobody heeds; the sheriff who know what is going on and tries to warn people a la Roy Scheider in Jaws only to be removed from office by the mayor and corrupt resort owner because it is the busiest weekend of the year.
 These scenes are played relatively seriously and the lines lack the deadpan absurdity they had in Sharknado.
 Nevertheless, the film has its outright entertainment value.

 Director Scott Wheeler is mostly known as a visual effects supervisor on numerous low-budget films.
-He has directed several films for The Asylum with Journey to the Center of the Earth (2008), Transmorphers: Fall of Man (2009), Milf (2010), Celebrity Sex Tape (2012), Martian Land (2015), Avalanche Sharks (2013), Sink Hole (2013) and Attack of the Killer Donuts (2016) for other companies.
+He has directed several films for The Asylum with Journey to the Center of the Earth (2008), Transmorphers: Fall of Man (2009), Milf (2010), Celebrity Sex Tape (2012), Martian Land (2015) and Sinbad and the War of the Furies (2016) for them, and Sink Hole (2013) and Attack of the Killer Donuts (2016) for other companies.

 (This page is dedicated to Erin Conner in the hopes she may one day learn the difference between science-fiction and fantasy)